solana-labs/solana/docs/src/cli/generate-keys.md

 # Generate a Keypair and its Public Key

-In this section, we'll generate a keypair, query it for its public key, and verify you control its private key.
-Before you begin, you'll need
+In this section, we will generate a keypair, query it for its public key, and verify you control its private key.
+Before you begin, you will need
 to:

 * [Install the Solana Tool Suite](../install-solana.md)